Photo courtesy of International Surgical Health Initiative

 In spring 2017, a universitywide faculty survey uncovered 653 global health projects in 114 countries and demonstrated that at Rutgers, engagement in global health reaches beyond medicine and the health professions into the natural and social sciences, the humanities, business, and engineering.

 The Rutgers Global Health Institute was initiated by Rutgers Biomedical and Health Sciences to promote and coordinate this work across the entire university.

 At Rutgers Global Health Institute, we improve the health of the most vulnerable populations and develop solutions to critical health problems worldwide.
 By bridging Rutgers’ diverse strengths, we advance collaborative research, build community-driven partnerships, and expand global health education across fields and professions.

 Addressing global health problems requires an understanding of the many factors that affect health in a given community.
-To ensure a broad, multidisciplinary approach, we are establishing working groups focused on addressing global health challenges in areas where Rutgers has a high potential for impact.
+Our focus areas foster a broad, multidisciplinary approach to addressing global health challenges in areas where Rutgers has a high potential for impact.
 We also administer seed grants and pilot funding that reward interprofessional approaches and encourage broader participation in global health research, education, training, and service.

 To facilitate connections and access to current information on Rutgers’ global health involvement, we are building a web-based resource to house existing global health projects, coursework, training, research, and practical experiences across the university.

 For our work to have meaningful and lasting impact, it has to make sense for the communities involved.
 We focus on listening, assessing needs, working hand-in-hand to build and implement solutions, and developing lasting relationships.

 We establish strategic, long-term partnerships that match Rutgers’ strengths with the needs of populations, and that create opportunities for mutual learning and growth.